The recorded instructions to Noah for the plans of the ark were as follows:

 7:3 of the flying creature of the skies seven by seven, a male and his female, to keep alive seed upon the face of all the earth.

-It is curious that the authors of the BDB Lexicon place earth as definitions 1), 1a), 1a1) thru 1a3) when most often it means land as only a territorial portion of the earth !
-It has been estimated that less than 50 times does the Hebrew word H776 truly mean the entire planet earth !
+As shown H776 'erets most often it means land as only a territorial portion of the earth !
+It has been estimated that less than 50 times does it truly mean the entire planet earth !

 H776 'erets BDB Definition: